 A: The health professional you are referred to will ask a lot of questions to help them understand your individual circumstances, and then work with you to develop a plan to help you on your road to recovery.
 Sometimes the health professional will decide that the service you have been referred to may not be the best one and will get help from other health professionals.
 You will be involved in the development of the recovery plan and will be able to ask questions about your care, and what you expect to have happen.
-You will be able to have other support people included in your appointments, if you choose.
+You will be able to have other support people included in your appointments if you choose.
 All the information collected by the health professional is confidential and is not given to anybody else unless you agree to it.

 Q: How often do I need to come back to see you about my care plan?

 A: The health professional that you are referred to will determine how often you need to see them.
 This will affect how often you need to see your GP to get updated referrals.
-Under the Medicare system, you can see your health professional 6 times before you will need to see your GP again for review and another referral for more sessions.
-You can have up to 10 sessions within 12 months.
+Under the Medicare system, you can see your health professional 6 times before you will need to see your GP again for a review and another referral for more sessions.
+You can have up to 20 sessions within 12 months.

 Q: What kind of advice and tools will I get from this plan to help me?

 Q: Will the care plan include drugs for my condition?
-Will I need to attend group counselling?

 A: We may include using medication to help manage your individual situation.
-This will be assessed by your GP and we offer advice about the medications that might be used.
+This will be assessed by your GP, and we offer advice about the medications that might be used.
 Not everyone will use medication and often mental illness is managed without medication.

-Q: Whats your best advice for someone who is struggling with mental health right now?
+Q: What’s your best advice for someone who is struggling with mental health right now?

 A: There is no “right or wrong” with mental illness.
 It often isn’t as easily diagnosed or treated as physical illness can be.